 - Rainfall runoff routing

-Content covered in courses CIVL2050 Engineering Computations and Probability; CIVL2310 Fluids Mechanics or equivalent.
+Content covered in courses CIVL2040 Engineering Probabilities and CIVL2060 Numerical Methods (previously CIVL2050); CIVL2310 Fluids Mechanics.

 Written Assignment: Written assessments